 Working on a project in your free time won’t make you successful, but working on a project from 8 to 10 pm, in your free time, will do.

-You need to be systematic in your planning and focus on the right things at an accurate timing.
+You need to be systematic in your planning and focus on the right things at an accurate time.

 For this reason, a trial and error process can be helpful.
 So any previously failed project can help if your system develops after the failure.
 You need the proper focus system, a distraction-free work environment, and an excellent goal-setting technique (which I write about a lot, just saying).